Tips to Speed Seed Germination for Your Garden

 Scarification of Seeds to Speed Germination

-Some types of seed have a thick, tough seed coat that prevents the absorption of water, which is necessary for germination.
-Every seed needs to soak up water before the tiny embryo can begin the process of germination.
+Some seeds have a tough seed coat that prevents the absorption of water, which is necessary for germination.
 Morning glory seeds and a few other species need to go through the process of ‘scarification,’ or having a small cut or abrasion created in the seed coat, which allows the seed to absorb water and germinate.

 Most of our vegetable seeds do not need this type of germination pre-treatment but it’s a good idea to know about this for seeds with hard seed coats, such as some perennial, tree, and shrub seeds.

 Cold Stratification of Seeds to Speed Germination

 In some cases, seeds need to undergo a period of cold temperatures before they will germinate.
 Other seeds just germinate better in somewhat cool soil.
 Lettuce, arugula, and broccoli are some common vegetable plants that grow best in cooler temperatures.
 When the soil warms up too much, these crops may take longer to germinate and bolt much sooner if the temperatures are too high.

 Many perennials, trees, and shrubs need to be planted in the fall and allowed to sit in cold soil over the winter before they germinate properly.
 Asparagus seed is one example of a vegetable that germinates best after cold stratification.